 This varies from one individual to the next.
 In general, most people can experience their first lucid dream within three months of training.

-Like any complex skill, lucid dreaming takes time to learn.
+Like any new skill, lucid dreaming takes time to learn.

 With dedicated training, most people can experience their first lucid dream within three months.
 However, this fluctuates greatly between individuals.

 As a rule, a year of focused training is the average amount of time it takes to become a reasonably regular lucid dreamer.